 Howard Hughes built the Spruce Goose during World War II.
 It was enormous because it had to carry 750 troops and all of their gear.
 It was wood because there wasn't much wartime metal to spare for something as big and crazy as Howard Hughes' airplane.
-It only made one, brief flight, and then Hughes hid it in a giant hanger, carefully maintaining it for almost 30 years so that it could fly again (it never did).
+On November 2, 1947, it made one, brief flight, and then Hughes hid it in a giant hanger, carefully maintaining it for over 30 years so that it could fly again (it never did).
 It became a tourist attraction in the 1980s in Long Beach, California, next to the Queen Mary, under a giant aluminum dome.
 Then Evergreen bought the plane, took it apart, and hauled it to McMinnville.

 "We'll have people come in and ask, 'Where is it?,'" said Philip Jaeger, the museum's director of operations.
 "We'll tell them, 'Look up.'
 And they'll say, 'Holy cow!'"

 The Spruce Goose's wings, the longest in history, stretch overhead to the ticket counter and far away to the other side of the building.
 A Flying Fortress bomber, a DC-3 passenger plane, and dozens of other vintage aircraft are parked on the floor -- they're all nice, but they're pipsqueaks compared to the Spruce Goose.
 Some of the smaller planes probably could use the Goose's wings as a runway.